chokevin8/chokevin8.github.io/_projects/2_project.md

 [gene delivery for immunoengineering](/projects/3_project/), but my interests in different types of computational work grew more after my [summer internship experience at Novartis](/projects/4_project/).
 As I switched my research interests to computational work, I was initially worried because I still wanted to continue cancer research in one way or another.
 Also, I wanted experience in handling different types of biological/medical data.
-Therefore, while this project is not directly related to cancer, the project was a perfect choice because the pipeline could easily be applied to cancer (just switch the H&E WSIs to tumor WSIs and find ways of developing digital biomarkers for cancer diagnosis instead), and handled image data, which
+Therefore, while this project is not directly related to cancer, the project was a perfect choice because the pipeline could easily be applicable to cancer (just switch the H&E WSIs to tumor WSIs and find new ways of developing digital biomarkers for cancer instead), and handled image data, which
 I never had prior experience with.
 Therefore, since August of 2022, I switched labs and have been working on this project.